 All actors have a short integer assigned to them by

 InitActor, a unique actor that can create new actors.
 This integer that gets assigned is the ID of that actor.
 An ID address is an actor’s ID prefixed with the network identifier and the address type.

-Actor ID addresses are not robust, in the sense that they do depend on chain state, and are defined on-chain by the
+Actor ID addresses are not robust in the sense that they depend on chain state and are defined on-chain by the

 InitActor.
 Additionally, actor IDs can change for a brief time after creation if the same ID is assigned to different actors on different forks.
 Actor ID addresses are similar to monotonically increasing numeric primary keys in a relational database.
 So, when a chain reorganization occurs (similar to a rollback in a SQL database), you can refer to the same ID for different rows.
 The expected consensus algorithm will resolve the conflict.
 Once the state that defines a new ID reaches finality, no changes can occur, and the ID is bound to that actor forever.

 For example, the mainnet burn account ID address,

 ID addresses are often referred to by their shorthand

 Actors managed directly by users, like accounts, are derived from a public-private key pair.
 If you have access to a private key, you can sign messages sent from that actor.
 The public key is used to derive an address for the actor.
 Public key addresses are referred to as robust addresses as they do not depend on the Filecoin chain state.

 Public key addresses allow devices, like hardware wallets, to derive a valid Filecoin address for your account using just the public key.
 The device doesn’t need to ask a remote node what your ID address is.
 Public key addresses provide a concise, safe, human-readable way to reference actors before the chain state is final.
 ID addresses are used as a space-efficient way to identify actors in the Filecoin chain state, where every byte matters.